EGD in Illinois

 An EGD (esophagogastroduodenoscopy) is a gastrointestinal procedure where a long, skinny, soft tube, or “scope,” is placed in the patient’s mouth and advanced to the small intestine.
 The scope includes a light and camera at the end, which helps our GI specialists at GI Alliance of Illinois to effortlessly review the lining of the esophagus, stomach, and the beginning of the small intestine.

 An esophagogastroduodenoscopy may typically be used as a way to discover the reason for GI symptoms, like abdominal pain, heartburn and/or acid reflux, difficulty swallowing, bleeding, or irregular findings from an x-ray.
-We may also perform an EGD for Chicago, IL, Peoria, IL, or Bloomington, IL, patients who have chronic heartburn to look for changes that could be an indication of esophageal cancer.
+We may also perform an EGD for Chicago, IL, Peoria, IL, or Normal, IL, patients who have chronic heartburn to look for changes that could be an indication of esophageal cancer.
 If are experiencing any of the above symptoms and think you might need an EGD, request a consultation with a gastrointestinal provider at a GI Alliance of Illinois location near you.

 What happens the day before my EGD?